kriskowal/lode/README.md

 name of a capability provided by the host system.
 Capabilities must be explicitly injected by the container to give a package permission to use authority-bearing API's like access to a file-system or browser chrome.
+They're also useful for bringing in packages that can't otherwise be optained by downloading another package.

+For example, the `"package@0"` capability brings in the package introspection capability, that gives a package access to its own bundled resources.

+`foo/package.json`:

+    {
+        "main": "main.js",
+        "resources": [
+            "package.json",
+            "data"
+        ],
+        "mappings": {
+            "self": {"capability": "package@0"}
+        }
+    }

+`foo/main.js`:

+    var self = require("self");
+    var config = self.read("package.json", "utf-8");
+    console.log(JSON.parse(config));

+This is useful for including templates and similar resources.
+All resources are loaded asynchronously before execution, so take care to only include as many as you are willing to pay at load-time.
+The resource tree is constructed by overlaying the resource trees of included packages, so, for example,  packages can mix and match resources for themes.
+If a resource overrides a resource from another package, the overridden resource will not be read, so it won't contribute to the load-time of the package.

-Presently, the only capability that a package can request in Lode is access to Node's internal API's.
+Another capability that a package can request in Lode on the server-side is access to Node's internal API's.
 The `capability` property of the dependency must note that it requires the `node@0.4` API and add this as a mapping to package configuration.

     {
         "mappings": {